omahs/holesky-fundingvault/README.md

 The funding vault consists of 2 contracts:
 * The [`FundingVaultProxy`](https://holesky.etherscan.io/address/0x610866c6089768da95524bcc4ce7db61eda3931c) / `FundingVaultV1` upgradable contract, which holds the funding reserves and fulfills fund requests (claims).
-* The [`FundingVaultToken`](https://holesky.etherscan.io/address/0x97652a83cc29043fa9be2781cc0038eba70de911) contract, that provides a ERC721 token which gives permission to claim the allowed funds from the vault.
+* The [`FundingVaultToken`](https://holesky.etherscan.io/address/0x97652a83cc29043fa9be2781cc0038eba70de911) contract, that provides an ERC721 token which gives permission to claim the allowed funds from the vault.

-If you're running a project that has a ongoing need for testnet funds (either for development teams or low audience faucets), open a issue in this repository to apply for a funding grant.
+If you're running a project that has an ongoing need for testnet funds (either for development teams or low audience faucets), open an issue in this repository to apply for a funding grant.
 Supply some information about what you need these funds for and how much ETH per month you need.
 The needs shouldn't exceed a max. of 10k HolETH/month.

-If your application is accepted, you'll receive a ERC721 token ("NFT") on holesky, which gives you access to the granted amount of funds when needed. \
+If your application is accepted, you'll receive an ERC721 token ("NFT") on holesky, which gives you access to the granted amount of funds when needed. \
-You're responsible for keeping this NFT secure, but you're allowed to transfer it where-ever you want.
+You're responsible for keeping this NFT secure, but you're allowed to transfer it wherever you want.

 If no rules are broken and your project remains active, the grant will persist till the planned end of holesky in Dec 2028.